Meet the Staff

 It takes many fine people to run the Westlake Community Performing Arts Center, most importantly a great full-time staff.
 These individuals not only help keep the facility running but they serve as a resource to all of the students in the Westlake Technical Entertainment Crew.

 David Poole is the Managing Director of the Westlake Community Performing Arts Center and is in his 12th year of teaching at Westlake High School.
-He oversees the performing arts venues, technical theatre program and the Chaparral football television broadcast.
+He oversees the performing arts venues, technical theater program and the Chaparral football television broadcast.

 From June 2007 to December 2008, Mr. Poole had the privilege of being the Operations Director for the Long Center for the Performing Arts in Austin.
 During his tenure at the Long Center's multi-venue performance facility, he directed the completion of the initial building construction, hired a technical staff of 25, and managed the opening of this state of the art facility.

-Mr. Poole graduated from the University of Texas at Austin with a Bachelors of Science degree in Radio-Television-Film and a Secondary Teachers Certification in Theatre.
+Mr. Poole graduated from the University of Texas at Austin with a Bachelors of Science degree in Radio-Television-Film and a Secondary Teachers Certification in Theater.
 In 2001 he received a Masters degree from Tarleton State University at Stephenville in Education Administration.
 Prior to taking the position at Westlake High School, Mr. Poole worked in the entertainment industry as an audio engineer and artist manager.
 He is an active member of the International Association of Assembly Managers.
 Mr. Poole is proud to have founded the Westlake Technical Entertainment Crew (TEC) in 1997, and has been highly influential in the many student successes in the TEC organization.

 William Brooks is the Operations Manager for the Westlake Community Performing Arts Center.
 He is a Westlake graduate and is now married with three kids.
 He served as a part-time employee of the WCPAC starting in 2010, then joined as a full-time employee in July of 2014 after retiring as a Captain with the Austin Fire Department.